regolith-linux/website/content/en/download/_index.md

     <div class="col-sm p-5">
 				<h2><i class="fas fa-compact-disc"></i> Regolith Linux ISO</h2>
 				<p>
-					Regolith can be installed as a stand-alone operating system, like other linux Distributions.
-It is based on Ubuntu but is greatly reduced in terms of installed packages.
-Gnome-shell, gdm3, and snapd are not installed by default, but could be added later if desired.
-Regolith Linux is a good option for the following scenarios:
+					Regolith can be installed as a stand-alone operating system, and is a good option for the following scenarios:
 					<ul>
 						<li>Minimal system, small install size, less RAM usage</li>
-						<li>Once installed, all defaults and packages are in a known good state.</li>
+						<li>Once installed, all defaults and packages are in a known good state</li>
-						<li>Provides more Regolith branding.</li>
+						<li>Provides more Regolith branding</li>
 					</ul>
 				<a href="https://github.com/regolith-linux/regolith-desktop/releases/tag/R1.4">Download the ISO </a> and write it to a USB flash drive to install or test drive Regolith as an operating system.
 To learn how, visit the <a class="text-warning"  href="https://tutorials.ubuntu.com/tutorial/tutorial-install-ubuntu-desktop">Ubuntu installer tutorial</a>.</p>
 				<div class="d-flex justify-content-center"><a class="btn btn-lg btn-secondary mr-3 mb-4" href="https://github.com/regolith-linux/regolith-desktop/releases/tag/R1.4">